Traveling to Campus

 - Central College will be on your left after about 3.5 miles

 - Look for the parking lot on University and West 1st Street (on the right) across from the Admission Office located in Central Hall

-Drive Times to Pella, IA
+Drive Times to Pella, Iowa

 - Des Moines: 40 min

 - Madison: 5 hrs

 - St. Louis: 5 hrs